-In this primer, the term 'local democracy' refers to the decentralization of power and responsibility to democratic institutions at village, municipal, city, town, district, county, and equivalent local levels.
-The decentralization of powers to larger, intermediate-level units (such as states, provinces and regions) is discussed in the primer on Federalism, also in this series.
+In this Primer, the term 'local democracy' refers to the decentralization of power and responsibility to democratic institutions at village, municipal, city, town, district, county, and equivalent local levels-typically, but not exclusively, through elected mayors, councillors and other local officials.

+In contrast, the decentralization of powers to larger, intermediate-level units (e.g. states, provinces and regions) is discussed in International IDEA Constitution-Building Primer No. 12, Federalism.